whoisaravind/Testing--master/content/about/index.md

 Hello!
 I'm a product of evolution.

-I have previously worked as a Market Research Intern at [Fashion TV](https://www.fashiontv.com/) in the business vertical of FTV SOPA.
+Currently working as a Management Trainee at [BSH](https://www.bsh-group.com/) and outside work, I occasionally blog on [Medium](https://medium.com/@aravindnk).

 At college, I led the Business team and was a venue coordinator at [One India One World](https://happenings.lpu.in/results-of-one-india-one-world-2019/) by leading the team of 20+ Volunteers and managed 3500+ footprints.